qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 ..........

 ``Input layer`` [vector: any]
-  Layer to extract features from.
+  Layer to extract (parts of) features from.

-``Difference layer`` [vector: any]
+``Overlay layer`` [vector: any]
-  Subtracting layer.
+  Layer containing the overlapping features to compare to, acting as a subtracting layer.

 Output
 ......

 ``Difference`` [vector: any]
-  Layer containing the differences feature of the input layer.
+  Layer containing (parts of) features from the input layer not overlapping the overlay layer.

 See also
 ........